Changissnz/nu_merchant_principal/README.md

 consequences of violating these non-physical laws.

 ![image info](./images/imaginary_one.PNG)

 **IM1:** Wanted objective in automata is activation of black box.
 Only agent $B$ can activate blackbox through intermediary $C$.
 Imaginary value $I$ is used to bypass security measures, denoted by edges striked through, by passing the mocked value of $B$ to
 $C$.

+Diagram IM1 starts off at imaginary value $I$.
+If $I$ were to attempt to communicate with agent $B$, $B$ sends back a destroyer function that deletes $I$.
+Agents $A$ and $B$ are in a coupling situation, such that each reflects their own value to the other in a constant security loop.
+When $I$ sends a request to $A$ to send back an "imaginary" reflection of $B$ to it, $A$ complies.
+Then $I$ sends this "imaginary" value to the mocking agent $M$.
+$M$ mocks the reflection of agent $B$, sends the mocking to $C$, and $C$ activates the black box.
+The black box, in this automata, could have only been activated by $B$'s authorization through the intermediary $C$.
+Although $B$ cut connection to the intermediary, with the goal of eliminating any chance of activating the black box, the black box was nevertheless activated.